-The scope of works included a full strip out back to the building’s shell and core before a fit out of all three floors was completed.
-The large car park was also significantly upgraded and major landscaping works were undertaken to the front exterior including the construction of an exterior café.
+The key deliverables for this project included a complete strip-out, back to the building’s original shell before demolition and refurbishment works of all three floors could take place.
+The large car park was also significantly upgraded and major landscaping works were undertaken, including the full design and construction of an exterior café.

-A major centre piece for the project is the double storey reception in Earley East which incorporates a mezzanine lounge.
-This reflects the modern thinking Spear Street Capital wanted from Area for the workplace as it serves not just as a welcoming space, but doubles as a flexible working environment with different features and spaces for tenants.
+A major centre piece for this project is the two-storey reception in Earley East which incorporates a dynamic mezzanine lounge.
+This space reflects the bold and contemporary aspirations Spear Street Capital were striving to accomplish.
+Designed with the user in mind, the Area team have reimagined the workplace as a multi-functional hub including a warm welcome space and flexible working environment, with a variety of facilities and spaces for tenants to enjoy.

 Across both buildings, Spear Street Capital set high sustainability targets.
-Area brought in specialist Sustainability Consultant, Mathew Byway of Alphacello.
-His team has worked hard with Area and its suppliers to drive the project towards being carbon neutral, grouping deliveries, eliminating single use plastic and even going so far as to make sure only Fairtrade tea and coffee was available on site.
-The Earley Buildings has an energy performance rating (EPC) of B and has achieved BREEAM ‘very good building’ status.
+Our team of sustainability experts worked closely with our suppliers to drive the project towards reaching a net carbon zero status by grouping deliveries, eliminating single use plastic and even going so far to make sure only Fairtrade beverages were available on site.
+The Earley Buildings has achieved an energy performance (EPC) B rating, a Gold Ska grading and a ‘very good building’ BREEAM status.

 Driven by the objective to create a thriving working environment, promoting connection, engagement and productivity, there is a strong emphasis on wellbeing.
 Providing an exceptional user experience was an important element of the original brief, therefore secure cycle storage and maintenance facilities have been installed, as well as a boutique wellness suite and electric car (EV) charging points.

 We are thrilled to announce The Earley Buildings project has been named winner of the 'Sustainable Development Project' Award at The Business Magazine Thames Valley Property Awards 2020.
 See our press release here.